How to care for your dahlias in winter

 On the other hand, I am not the only person to leave dahlias regularly in the ground over winter.

-Both Steven Edney of The Salutation in Sandwich (who comes from a family of dahlia growers) and Sarah Raven, who has restored dahlias to popularity, often leave dahlias in the ground in winter, crowns protected by a pile of mulch.
+Both Steven Edney of The No Name Nursery in Kent (who comes from a family of dahlia growers) and Sarah Raven, who has restored dahlias to popularity, often leave dahlias in the ground in winter, crowns protected by a pile of mulch.
 Both garden in South East England, which roughly equates to a USDA hardiness zone of 8b or 9.

 Both say that most of the dahlias come through.
 They, too, are professionals and need a high standard of flowers.